DreamTexX/vulnerable-web-app/tutorials/setup.md

 6. Open the application in a browser: http://localhost:8080

-7. Restart (if needed) the application by running these commands in the root folder of the project
+7. Restart/Reset (if needed) the application by running these commands in the root folder of the project

     `docker compose down`
     `docker compose up`